 After Care Instructions and Expectations

-You will require a week off before returning back to work, if it entails light work.
+You will require a week off before returning back to work.
 It is generally acceptable to return back to aerobic and light lower body training after four weeks.
 Wait at least six weeks before you begin rigorous tasks and weight lifting.

-Patients who have Saline Breast Implants should have annual MRI scans after the third year to view if any ruptures occurred.
+Patients who have Saline Breast should have annual MRI scans after the third year to view if any ruptures occurred.
 Follow Dr. Mulholland’s instruction on post-care and maintenance.
-Eat a healthy diet and do regular exercises once the doctor approves that you are able to continue physical activities.
+Eat a healthy diet and do regular exercises once the doctor allows you to resume physical activities.